One of the best exercises for you, whether you’re trying to build muscle or lose weight (or both) HAS to be the squat.

 Look straight out in front of you the entire time, with your head in a “neutral” position.
 Your chin should be in a position where you could hold a tennis ball between your chest and your chin.

-Weight too much on the heels/on the outside or inside of feet
+#6) Too much weight on the heels/on the outside or inside of feet during your squat

 To the same effect, if the inside of your foot or the outside of your foot comes up off the floor, this is also not a good thing!